w3c/web-locks/README.md

 ## Use Case Examples

-A web-based document editor stores state in memory for fast access and persists changes (as a series of records) to a storage API such as Indexed DB for resiliency and offline use, and to a server for cross-device use.
+A web-based document editor stores state in memory for fast access and persists changes (as a series of records) to a storage API such as IndexedDB for resiliency and offline use, and to a server for cross-device use.
 When the same document is opened for editing in two tabs the work must be coordinated across tabs, such as allowing only one tab to make changes to or synchronize the document at a time.
 This requires the tabs to coordinate on which will be actively making changes (and synchronizing the in-memory state with the storage API), knowing when the active tab goes away (navigated, closed, crashed) so that another tab can become active.

 ## Concepts